OpinionatedHeron/Fullstack2-MovieAssignment/README.md

 The movie features were implemented as part of my earlier college learning, so I will not be going into detail on those in this ReadMe.
 I will be focusing on the new features I implemented to enhance this app experience.

+### TV Show Discovery
+  - **List View for TV Shows:** A dedicated page for browsing TV shows.
+Showcases series as a card which shows a promotional image of the series, date it was first aired, and average rating.
+They also have an interactive favourites icon and a button that directs to a more info page about the series.
+Uses TMDB's TV api information and details in order to generate the contents of the page.
+  - **Detail View for TV Shows:** This is where the 'More Info' button directs the user when selected from the show card.
+It contains more detailed information about the show, including an overview of the show, its genres, number of seasons and episodes, and if it is a completed or returning show.
+  - **Top Rated View for TV Shows:** This functions similarly to the list view of shows.
+It showcases the same kind of show card used in the basic list view, the main difference is that it uses a different api url which ensures that the order the shows appear is based on their rating, rather than the generic order in the main view.

+### Pagination
+Pagination has been added to all views (ie movies & tv shows).
+This allows the user to see multiple pages of information, therefore allowing them to scroll through more options.
+For more information on pagination, please check out [TanStack Query](https://tanstack.com/query/latest/docs/framework/react/guides/paginated-queries?from=reactQueryV3).

+I also included an auto-reset to page 1 when filters are used.
+Currently, this only works for the discover movies view, as I have not implemented filters in additional views.
+Pagination has been added to the following views:
+  - TV Discovery Page
+  - Top Rated TV Shows Page
+  - Upcoming Movies Page
+  - Movies Home Page

+### Favourites
+Add and Remove Favourites has been added to TV Show views.
+This functions in an identical manner to movies - when users select an option as their favourite it appears as a red heart icon on the top of the card.
+Their favourites are also stored in a seperate page where they can look at all their TV favourites in one place.
+In the favourites page, users can remove favourites, so it will no longer show on that page.
+I created seperate pages for Move and TV Show favourites for easier navigation.

+### Navigation
+I also updated the menu to include sub-menus for movies and tv shows.
+This is just to ensure easy navigation for users and that there is a clear disctiction between the movie pages versus the tv pages.

 ---